design-automation/gs-json/README.md

 These two approaches to adding semantics to a model are based on existing approaches in specific domains.
 Attributes are similar to the way sematics are specified in existing geospatial file formats such as geojson.
 However, in gs-JSON, the concept of attributes has been further generalised, allowing them to be added to topological levels that are implicit within the geometry.
 Properties are similar to the way semantics are specified in existing product modelling file formats such as the various STEP formats.
 Geometric entities can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
 However, gs-JSON does not specify any domain-specific semantics.

 # JSON Encoding of Geometry
-Within a gs-JSON file, the all geometry is defined in a single array containing four sub-arrays, as follows:
+Within a gs-JSON file, the all geometry is defined in a single *entities* array containing three sub-arrays, as follows:
 ```javascript
 "geometry": {
         "counts": [444,555,44,22,11],